 We love camping in the Lake District at any time of year, and there are also some surprising campsites, places to eat and special landscapes beyond the usual tourist areas.

 Here’s a miscellany of our favourite places to visit, places to eat and places to camp.
-Do add your recommendations at the end.
+And , do add your own recommendations at the end.

-Often, the ideal camping trip is to find somewhere to camp for a few days and have enough to do (and enough places to eat) so that you don’t have to move the van or, when in a tent, use the car.
+Often, the ideal camping trip for us is to find somewhere to camp for a few days and have enough to do (and enough places to eat) so that we don’t have to move the van or, when in a tent, use the car.

 The site is open from March to November and costs around £20 a night.
 We loved it and will definitely be back, though booking ahead is essential and many people book the minute they leave.
 Some families have been returning for years and years.